-Chain is only as strong as its weakest link, and my chain of success has largely been driven by the contributions of
+A chain is only as strong as its weakest link, and my chain of success has largely been driven by the contributions of my team.

 At a young age, I learned the importance of teamwork, building alliances and collaboration in achieving goals.
 Growing up as the seventh of twelve children, it became apparent that the ability to communicate effectively and to negotiate became critical to achieving my goals.

 When I began my career in the investment field 20 years ago, the value of my life skills was evident.
 The field was predominately male.
 However, I was fortunate to be mentored by bright, open-minded professionals, and to work for a company that provided equal opportunities and encouraged employees to strive for excellence.